AequilibraE/QAequilibraE/docs/source/development/softwaredevelopment.rst

 Style
 ~~~~~~

-* Python code should follow (mostly) the `pycodestyle style guide <https://pypi.python.org/pypi/pycodestyle>`_
+* Python code should follow (mostly) the `pycodestyle style guide <https://pycodestyle.pycqa.org/en/latest/>`_.
-* Python docstrings should follow the `reStructuredText Docstring Format <https://www.python.org/dev/peps/pep-0287/>`_
+* Python docstrings should follow the `reStructuredText Docstring Format <https://www.python.org/dev/peps/pep-0287/>`_.
 * We are big fans of auto-code formatting.
-For that, we use `Black <https://github.com/ambv/black>`_
+For that, we use `Black <https://black.readthedocs.io/en/stable/>`_.
-* Negating some of what we have said so far, we use maximum line length of 120 characters
+* Negating some of what we have said so far, we use maximum line length of 120 characters.

 Imports
 ~~~~~~~